Senior Exercise Leisure

 Dancing

 Dancing can be at the top of the list of healthy and engaging activities.
-It is a form of exercise, but is far more fun than demanding.
-This moderate, weight bearing, low-impact activity brings joy and laughter, especially to seniors.
-But aside from the healthy and fun interaction, dancing can also help strengthen bones and muscles, reduce stress and tension, tone the entire body, build confidence, and above all, it helps seniors fight and prevent illnesses like heart disease, depression, high blood pressure, diabetes, and osteoporosis.
-Even Romualdo Belardinelli, M.D. claimed that dancing is a new choice of exercise for seniors with heart failures.
+It is a form of exercise, but it is far more fun than demanding.
+This moderate, weight-bearing, low-impact activity brings joy and laughter, especially to seniors.
+But aside from the healthy and fun interaction, dancing can also help strengthen bones and muscles, reduce stress and tension, tone the entire body, build confidence, and, above all, it helps seniors fight and prevent illnesses like heart disease, depression, high blood pressure, diabetes, and osteoporosis.
+Even Romualdo Belardinelli, M.D., claimed that dancing is a new choice of exercise for seniors with heart failure.

 Painting